jekyll/minima/docs/usage.md

 [4]: https://github.com/MichaelCurrin/dev-cheatsheets/tree/master/cheatsheets/jekyll/configuration
 [5]: https://github.com/MichaelCurrin/dev-cheatsheets/blob/master/404.html

+## What you don't need

+You do not need to make any collections.

+You do not need to set the `layout` field on any pages besides your homepage as `layout: home`, since the `page` was setup in your config file.

-You can keep your project content-focused.
-Rely on the theme - you not need any `_includes` or `_layout` files.
+As with other Jekyll themes, the idea is to keep your project content-focused and let the theme handle the styling.
+You not need any `_includes` or `_layout` files.
 You can always add to or overwrite them.